Lepton seesaw model in a modular $A_4$ symmetry: Model setup

 where $\tau_2$ is the second Pauli matrix, and $[\cdots]$ represents a trivial $A_4$ singlet ${\bm 1}$ abbreviating the free parameters that are explicitly shown later. $Y^{(2)}_3\equiv [y_1,y_2,y_3]^T$ is modular coupling that is uniquely fixed when modulus $\tau$ is determined~\cite{Feruglio:2017spp}.
 The Higgs potential is given by

-where $\tau_i\ (i=1,2,3)$ are Pauli matrices and some of free parameters includes modular forms; e.g., $\mu_\Delta\equiv \mu'_\Delta/(i\tau-i\tau^*)^4$. {The scalar potential is similar to that of Higgs triplet model with a little modification due to one scalar singlet extension.
-In this work we assume the parameters in the potential satisfy phenomenological constraints and realize VEVs of $H$, $\Delta$ and $\varphi$.}
+where $\tau_i\ (i=1,2,3)$ are Pauli matrices and some of free parameters include modular forms; e.g., $\mu_\varphi \equiv \mu'_\varphi (i\tau-i\tau^*)^{1/2}$.
+The scalar potential is similar to that of Higgs triplet model with a little modification due to one scalar singlet extension. { The scalar fields can be written by

+where $G^\pm$ and $G$ are Nambu-Goldstone bosons absorbed by the massive SM gauge fields $W^\pm$ and $Z$.
+The VEVs of the scalar fields are obtained by solving the conditions